Dhu'l-Khalasa: Islamic primary sources

-Demolition of the temple of Dhul Khalasa
+Demolition of the temple of Dhu'l-Khalasa

-The Muslim historian Hisham Ibn Al-Kalbi, mentions this event as follows:
+The Muslim historian Hisham ibn al-Kalbi, mentions this event as follows:

 When the Apostle of God captured Mecca and the Arabs embraced Islam, among the delegates who came to pay their homage was Jarir ibn-'Abdullah.
 He came to the Apostle and embraced Islam before him.
 Thereupon the Apostle addressed him saying, "O Jarir!
 Will you not rid me of Dhul-Khalasa?"
 Jarir replied, "Yea."
 So the Apostle dispatched him to destroy it.
 He set out until he got to the Banu Ahmas of the Bajilah [tribe] and with them he proceeded to Dhul-Khalasa.
 There he was met by the Khath'am and the Bajilah, who resisted him and attempted to defend Dhul-Khalasa.
 He, therefore, fought them and killed a hundred men of the Bajilah, its custodians, and many of the Khath'am; while of the Banu Qubafah ibn-'Amir ibn-Khath'am he killed two hundred. having defeated them and forced them into flight, he demolished the building which stood over Dhul-Khalasa and set it on fire.
 A certain woman of the Banu Khath'am thereupon said: